 Snow Canyon State Park

-There is a small campground nestle amidst the red rock scenery offering both tent and RV sites, some of which have electrical and water hookups.
+There is a small campground nestled amidst the red rock scenery offering both tent and RV sites, some of which have electrical and water hookups.

 Goblin Valley State Park